AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Learning Manager now offers integration with Marketo Engage, a marketing automation software that helps run marketing campaigns.

-The Marketo Engage Connector is designed to add (or update) leads in the Marketo Engage database, when a new user is added to the Prime Account.
-It also associates learning behaviors of the user in Prime (course enrollment, course completion, skill assignment and skill accomplishment) as custom objects with the corresponding leads in Marketo Engage.
-This enables a marketer to use this information to target audiences based on their learning behaviors captured from Prime and use features of Marketo Engage like "Smart Lists".
+The Marketo Engage Connector is designed to add (or update) leads in the Marketo Engage database, when a new user is added to the&nbsp;Learning Manager Account.
+It also associates learning behaviors of the user in&nbsp;Learning Manager (course enrollment, course completion, skill assignment and skill accomplishment) as custom objects with the corresponding leads in Marketo Engage.
+This enables a marketer to use this information to target audiences based on their learning behaviors captured from&nbsp;Learning Manager and use features of Marketo Engage like "Smart Lists".

 As an Integration Admin, you can integrate Learning Manager with a Marketo Engage instance to automate data synchronization.
 You can export internal users and export training enrollments and skill completion events.
 The operations can be performed on a schedule, and these can be configured, on demand.